joshbegley/nyt-latest/README.md

 `New maps reveal a picture of daily exposure to wildfire smoke in better geographic detail than ever before.`\
 https://nytimes.com/interactive/2022/09/22/climate/wildfire-smoke-pollution.html?searchResultPosition=9

-**Putin confidant Viktor Medvedchuk is the most prominent captive released in the prisoner swap.**\
+**Putin confidant Viktor Medvedchuk is the most prominent captive released in a prisoner swap.**\
 `The Ukrainian politician and oligarch had acted as the Kremlin’s primary agent of influence in Ukraine for years.`\
 https://nytimes.com/2022/09/22/world/europe/russia-ukraine-medvedchuk-released.html?searchResultPosition=10